Maryland program

 Baltimore Homeownership Incentive Program (B-HIP)

-Amount: Current Baltimore City materials describe multiple assistance paths: the City Employee incentive is $5,000 or $10,000 depending on the purchase location, Buying Into Baltimore is $5,000, Live Near Your Work totals $2,000 to $5,000 or more depending on the employer match, First-Time Homebuyers Incentive Program combines 50% of required down payment plus GAP funding and an interest-rate buydown up to 2.5% with a possible $5,000 bonus, and Vacants to Value Booster is $10,000.
+Amount: Current Baltimore City materials describe a menu of assistance paths rather than one single benefit: the city employee path is listed as $5,000 or $10,000 on the current city page but only $5,000 on the 2026 flyer, Buying Into Baltimore is $5,000, Live Near Your Work totals $2,000 to $5,000+ depending on the employer match, FTHIP combines 50% of required down payment plus GAP funding and up to 2.5% in interest-rate-bydown-related assistance with a possible $5,000 bonus, and Vacants to Value Booster is $10,000.

 Repayment: Current Baltimore City materials state that all city homeownership incentives in this menu are provided as five-year forgivable loans except Live Near Your Work, which is offered as a grant.
-Each subprogram keeps its own detailed qualifying rules and trigger conditions.
+Each subprogram keeps its own detailed qualifying rules, amounts, and trigger conditions.

 First-time buyer: Unknown